harrypmdev/worthing-sw/README.md

 #### Best Practices - 96
-  - Despite all calls to the back-end API being error handled on the site, Chrome automatically logs failed requests even if they are part of the site logic.
+  - Despite all calls to the back-end API being error handled on the site, Chrome automatically logs failed requests, even if they are part of the site logic.
   - The site's methods for keeping users logged in, refreshing tokens etc will sometimes trigger 'errors' from the backend when the user is not authenticated.
 This is not a problem, but nonetheless Chrome logs the errors and this impacts the best practices score.